-John Peter Gabriel (1838-1898) – A prominent lawman in Pinal County, Arizona in the 1880s, Gabriel pursued the Red Jack Gang and numerous other bandits.
+John Peter Gabriel was a prominent lawman in Pinal County, Arizona, in the 1880s.
+Gabriel pursued the Red Jack Gang and numerous other bandits.
 In 1888, he barely survived the Florence, Arizona Gunfight with Joe Phy.

-Gabriel was born on November 17, 1838 in Kruft, Germany, the fourth of six children to John and Anna Schlauss Gabriel.
-When he was just nine years-old, he immigrated with his parents to the United States, where the family settled in Grant County, Wisconsin.
-Two years later, his father died and when his mother was unable to support the family 12-year-old Pete was taken in by a prominent lawyer named Ninian Whiteside, who soon joined the gold rush for California, moving his family and young Gabriel with him.
-When John grew up he worked in various professions before eventually making his way to Arizona, where he often worked in mining and at other times, as a lawman.
+Gabriel was born on November 17, 1838, in Kruft, Germany, the fourth of six children to John and Anna Schlauss Gabriel.
+When he was nine years old, he immigrated with his parents to the United States, where the family settled in Grant County, Wisconsin.
+Two years later, his father died.
+When his mother could not support the family, 12-year-old Pete was taken in by a prominent lawyer named Ninian Whiteside, who soon joined the gold rush for California, moving his family and young Gabriel with him.
+When John grew up, he worked in various professions before eventually making his way to Arizona, where he often worked in mining and, at other times, as a lawman.

 Somewhere along the line, he hired a man named Joseph Phy, an experienced law officer, to become his deputy.
-The pair who had previously known each other in the law enforcement capacity were friends.
-However, in 1883 he fired Phy for disorderly and drunken conduct and later arrested him in Case Grande, Arizona for assault.
+The pair, who had previously known each other in a law enforcement capacity, were friends.
+However, in 1883 he fired Phy for disorderly and drunken conduct and later arrested him in Casa Grande, Arizona, for assault.

-After two years of simmering anger, both men were in Jack Keating’s Tunnel Saloon in Florence, Arizona on May 3, 1888.
-Before long an argument erupted that quickly escalated to the point that Phy went out on the street, calling Gabriel out.
-Both men went for their guns and a blazing gunfight occurred.
-After eleven shots had been fired, Gabriel was wounded in the groin and in the chest and staggered to a nearby stable where he collapsed.
+After two years of simmering anger, both men were in Jack Keating’s Tunnel Saloon in Florence, Arizona, on May 3, 1888.
+Before long, an argument erupted that quickly escalated to the point that Phy went out on the street, calling Gabriel out.
+Both men went for their guns, and a blazing gunfight occurred.
+After eleven shots had been fired, Gabriel was wounded in the groin and the chest and staggered to a nearby stable, where he collapsed.
 Miraculously, he would survive.
-Phy; however, was not so lucky.
+Phy, however, was not so lucky.
 Also seriously wounded, he lived but four hours.
 Gabriel stood trial for the killing but was exonerated on the grounds of self-defense.

 Auer, L.C.; Gun Grudge in Florence